vk3txd/nko-antenna-brief/docs/NKO_soil_interaction.md

 ### 2.1 Horizontal Components

-Horizontal antenna elements interact with ground primarily through boundary effects:

-- Interaction at the ground–air boundary (including reflection effects)
-- Formation of image currents
-- Constructive/destructive interference shaping elevation patterns

-Ground properties influence:
+Horizontal antennas (like dipoles and OCFs) don’t just radiate into free space — they also interact with the ground below them.

+Part of the signal goes straight out, and part of it bounces off the ground, and part of it is absorbed by ground.
+These combine in the air, which shapes where the signal goes (angle etc), especially the takeoff angle.

+Because of this, the ground affects:

-- Takeoff angle
+- Takeoff angle (how much energy goes out low vs high)
 - Pattern shape
-- Effective gain (especially at low heights)
+- Effective signal strength, especially when the antenna is low

+In simple terms, the ground acts a bit like a reflector.
+Good ground helps reinforce useful radiation, while poor ground weakens it.

+---

 ### 2.2 Vertical Components (Feedline Radiation)